keyvan-amiri/delay_detection/README.md

 # Imbalanced Regression for Remaining Time Prediction in Business Processes

+## Installation
+To install all packages please use imbalanced_regression.txt this include all packages required for experiments with DALSTM and PGTNet models.
+If we decided to not include PGTNet, we can remove unnecessary packages later.

+## Running Experiments
 To execute the pipeline for a dataset (e.g., BPIC20PTC), a model (e.g., DALSTM) and a imbalanced regression technique (e.g., BMSE) run the following:

 ```